-Part of a private rehab is a residential rehabilitation programme.
-Owing to the safety, comfort, and the immense benefits of in-house therapy, the residential rehab has grown in popularity.
+Owing to the safety, comfort, and the immense benefits of rehab therapy, residential programmes have grown in popularity.
 Through the course of the day, residents will attend therapy, skill building activities, and even group therapy.
 Private rehab maintains the confidentiality of its residents ensuring access to treatment while maintaining your privacy.

-Inpatient services provided by a medical rehab facility focus on detox from drugs and alcohol and safe management of withdrawal symptoms.
+Residential rehab provided by a rehab facility focus on detox from drugs and alcohol and safe management of withdrawal symptoms.
 It involves a clinical environment where patients have access to medical doctors and nursing staff.

 An important part of any rehabilitation programme is to feel safe and welcome.
 A residential rehab provides just that.
 It is inviting and designed to provide a home-like atmosphere where residents can feel comfortable and more receptive to therapy for the duration of their stay.
 The residential rehab includes integrated therapy including detox, withdrawal management, and supportive counselling by professional staff and therapists.
 When you attend a residential programme, you receive high quality, professional care, and assistance from certified and experienced therapists.

-For those entering into rehab from an alcohol and drug dependence, a detox is the first step to recovery.
+For those entering into rehab for an alcohol and/or drug addiction, a alcohol detox or drug detox is the first step towards recovery.
 Detoxing is the process of clearing the body from drugs, alcohol, and related substances.
 Detox is completed prior to entering rehab to ensure the mind and the body are prepared for therapeutic intervention.

 Secondary Addiction Treatment

-Relapse Prevention (2020) describes a secondary addiction treatment as a long term recovery strategy.
+Secondary addiction treatment is a long term recovery strategy.
 It is when therapy shifts from a focus on the person with an addiction to the person as a whole.
 At this stage, clients have already completed a detox and the basic therapies, coping strategies, and relapse prevention to apply in their daily lives.
 For those who seek secondary care, they are already working on building their lives outside of the addiction and require basic support and professional guidance to maintain a healthy lifestyle.
 It is considered more of a supportive treatment for those who are struggling to overcome drug, alcohol, and behavioural addictions.
 It is designed for individuals who have already worked through the therapeutic programmes and interventions, and are looking to prevent temptation, cravings, and manage their success.

-You can find secondary care in a clinical and a general care rehabilitation facility.
+Secondary care can be offered as an extension to residential programme.
 It is not an inpatient programme but rather an outpatient service in which recovering individuals attend treatment and support sessions in between their working and professional lives.

 A luxury rehab is a recovery facility for substance use disorders and behavioural addictions.
 It offers the therapies, support, and care you will receive from a traditional rehab programme but with a highly personalised and private experience.
 A luxury rehab offers the following features: